learn-co-curriculum/dsc-kolmogorov-smirnov-test/README.md

 ## Introduction

-During data analysis, You have to satisfy a number of assumptions for the underlying dataset as we have seen before.
-One of the most common assumptions that you will come across is the "Normality Assumption" i.e. the underlying data belongs to a normal distribution.
+During data analysis, you have to satisfy a number of assumptions for the underlying dataset as we have seen before.
+One of the most common assumptions that you will come across is the "Normality Assumption", i.e., the underlying data roughly follows a normal distribution.

-If a certain distribution is not found to be normally distributed (i.e. data with kurtosis and skew while doing linear regression), you may first answer a question like: “Given my data … if there is a deviation from normality, will there be a material impact on my results?”
+If the data is not found to be normally distributed (i.e. data with kurtosis and skew while doing linear regression), you may first answer a question like: “Given my data … if there is a deviation from normality, will there be a material impact on my results?”

-In this lesson, we'll look at a popular statistical test for satisfying the normality assumption, The Kolmogorov-Smirnov Test, or simply, the KS-test.
+In this lesson, we'll look at a popular statistical test for satisfying the normality assumption, the Kolmogorov-Smirnov test, or simply, the K-S test.

 ## Objectives

 You will be able to:

-* Explain Normality Assumption and role of statistical tests
+- Explain the role of the normality assumption in statistical tests
-* Describe and calculate a one sample Kolmogorov-Smirnov test
+- Calculate a one-and two-sample Kolmogorov-Smirnov tests
-* Describe and explain a two sample Kolmogorov-Smirnov test
+- Interpret the results of a one- and two-sample Kolmogorov-Smirnov tests

-## Normality Assumption
+## Normality assumption

 It is a known fact that formal normality tests always reject the huge sample sizes we work with today.
 When n (our sample size) gets large, even the smallest deviation from perfect normality will lead to a significant result.
 And as every dataset has some degree of random noise, no single dataset will be a **perfectly** normally distributed sample.

->**In applied statistics, the question is not whether the data/residuals are perfectly normal, but normal enough for the assumptions to hold**.
+> **In applied statistics, the question is not whether the data/residuals are perfectly normal, but normal enough for the assumptions to hold**.

-This question is answered through visualization techniques we've seen before like qqplots, Boxplots, of more advanced statistical tests including:
+This question is answered through visualization techniques we've seen before like qqplots, boxplots, or more advanced statistical tests including:

 - The Shapiro-Wilk test;
 - The Anderson-Darling test, and;
-- The Kolmogorov-Smirnov test.
+- The Kolmogorov-Smirnov test

-In this lesson, we'll focus on the KS-test which will give you a strong foundation to help you understand and implement other tests when needed.
+In this lesson, we'll focus on the K-S test which will give you a strong foundation to help you understand and implement other tests when needed.

-## The Kolmogorov-Smirnov Test
+## Kolmogorov-Smirnov Test

-A KS test provides a way of comparing distributions, whether two sample distributions or a sample distribution with a theoretical distribution - comparable to what we've already seen when we learned about one sample or two-sample t-tests.
+A K-S test provides a way of comparing distributions, whether two sample distributions or a sample distribution with a theoretical distribution - comparable to what we've already seen when we learned about one sample or two-sample t-tests.
 The distributions are compared in their cumulative form as **Empirical Cumulative Distribution Functions**.
-The test statistic in KS test used to compare distributions is simply the maximum vertical distance between the two functions.
+The test statistic in K-S test used to compare distributions is simply the maximum vertical distance between the two functions.
 Essentially, we are testing the sample data against another sample, to compare their distributions for similarities.

 ### The Empirical Cumulative Distribution Function (ECDF)